 We Put Relationships First and Minimize Emotional Stress and Cost

-Alberta legislation, the Matrimonial Property Act, governs the division of assets and debts of a marriage after separation.
+Alberta legislation, the Family Property Act, governs the division of assets and debts of a marriage after separation.
 It creates a legal regime of common property that in many ways ignores legal title in the context of the marriage, on the basis that marriage is also an important financial partnership.
 The legislation describes the default rules for property division and also permits, under strict conditions, for people to modify or even opt-out of those rules by written agreement.
 Such agreements can be made before (a Prenuptial Agreement), during (Marriage Agreement) or after (Separation Agreement) a marriage.

 Broadly speaking, the legislation deals with three categories of property:

 In the vast majority of situations, the division of marital property is negotiated and confirmed in a written agreement or by order.
 A deep understanding of the law enables appropriate, timely and fair negotiations.
 Competent advice from experienced counsel can make a profoundly positive difference in outcomes, which can have long-term financial consequences after a separation.